ucsb-cs16/w20/backup_lab/lab02.md

 ![starC](starC.png){:height="400px"}

-*Sample values returned from starZ*
+*Sample values returned from starN*

-starZ renders the letters Z, but requires a minimum width of 3.
+starN renders the letters N, but requires a minimum width of 3.
 It only takes one parameter, because the height and width are always assumed to be equal.

 ![starZ](starZ.png){:height="400px"}